 Remote learning is hard for everyone, but especially kindergarten students and parents who don’t have all the skills yet to be independent, tech-savvy, flexible online learners.
-We’ve had a lot of parents provide feedback about how difficult distance learning is with their kindergartener.
-We wanted to share a few tips for successful virtual kindergarten classrooms.
+We’ve had a lot of parents provide feedback about how difficult learning via screens is with their kindergartener.
+Here are a few tips for successful virtual kindergarten classrooms.

 Use Both Recorded Videos and Live Videos for Kindergarten Remote Instruction

 Live synchronous learning is beneficial to students for many reasons, but it can be hard for kindergarteners in particular.
-Building connections virtually can be difficult for young children, which is one of the big benefits to live classes.
-It’s still important to have live lessons with kindergarteners, but make sure to also use asynchronous recorded videos for your students.
-They can pause, rewind, and watch at a time where they are less distracted or have parent assistance.
+Building connections virtually can be difficult for young children, which is one of the big benefits to live virtual classes–so it’s important to have live lessons with kindergarteners.
+However, make sure to also use asynchronous recorded videos for your students so they can pause, rewind, and watch at a time where they are less distracted or have parent assistance.
 Grabbing a good book and doing a recorded read aloud every day for kindergarten remote instruction is a great way to keep them learning and increase their ability to stay focused.

 Use QR Codes (Clever Badges)